tesla/book-tycho/en/01-introduction/01-chapter1.md

 -   The pom.xml, which indicates to Maven how to build this project.

-Given that Manifest.mf and build.properties are known from PDE users, this section will mostly explain the pom.xml presented below.
+Given that MANIFEST.MF and build.properties are known from PDE users, this section will mostly explain the pom.xml presented below.

     <project xmlns="http://maven.apache.org/POM/4.0.0"